MOC-Labs-Review/MD-100T00-Windows10/Instructions/Labs/0102-Migrating user state using USMT.md

 12. Restore **Computer Management** and refresh the **Users** folder.
 Notice that LocalUser1 and LocalUser2 are both available.

-13. Open the **Admin** folder.
+13. On the Desktop, open the **Admin** folder.

 14. At the Protected Content Migration notice, select **Continue**.

 15. Open the **Desktop** folder.

-    *Notice the desktop icons and the DemoFile.txt file migrated from the old computer.*
+    *Notice the Desktop icons and DemoFile.txt have file migrated from the old computer.*

-16. Shut down Computer1.
+16. Shut down Computer1 and close the Computer1 on SEA-SVR2 - Virtual Machine Connection window.

 17. On SEA-SVR2, close Hyper-V Manager.